This Dental Health Theme page is filled with preschool activities and ideas for all areas of your classroom.

 Place each piece on the flannel board as you sing the song.

-Sung to the tune of Twinkle, Twinkle Little Star
+Sing the following song to the tune of Twinkle, Twinkle Little Star

 I'm a happy tooth, you see